davidlaprade/davidlaprade.github.io/_posts/2022-02-05-sleep-hacks.md

 a couple of hours while awake.
 This made me feel more comfortable about its safety.
 Obviously, don't try this if you're drunk or high or sick or something.
 Did I mention I'm not a doctor?
+* Why does this work?
+I have no idea.
+There are books (e.g. [this one](https://www.amazon.com/gp/product/0062349473)) that speculate on it.
+There may be some connection between mouth breathing and activation of the fight-or-flight (sympathetic) nervous system.
+For example, if you were running from a lion, you'd be breathing through your mouth.
+So, the thought is that if you breathe through your nose you're forced to breathe deeper, which helps activate your parasympathetic (rest-and-digest) nervous system, which makes you sleep better.
+But again, this is 99.9% conjecture from random people on reddit, so take it with a big grain of salt.
 * This is [the tape](https://www.amazon.com/gp/product/B00H2G4QM8) I use.
 It costs ~$15, and it will probably be enough for 5+ years.
 I’ve still not finished a single roll